-Listeria causes listeriosis, is a rare but potentially life-threatening disease.
+Listeria causes listeriosis, a rare but potentially life-threatening disease.

 Healthy adults are likely to experience only mild infection, causing flu-like symptoms or gastroenteritis.
-However, listeria infection (listeriosis) is dangerous to pregnant women, the elderly and people with weakened immune systems.
+However, listeriosis is dangerous to pregnant women, the elderly and people with weakened immune systems.

 Some listeriosis cases occur through contact with animals.
 Pregnant women are especially at risk and should avoid close contact with sheep who are giving birth, to protect themselves and their unborn child.